IshaNayal/Local-RAG/README.md

 Project Description

-I built an awesome local Retrieval Augmented Generation (RAG) chatbot using Python, Olama, Langchain, Streamlit, and Chroma DB!
+I built an awesome local Retrieval Augmented Generation (RAG) chatbot using Python, Olama, Langchain, Streamlit, and FAISS DB!
 This project came from my realization that standalone large language models (LLMs) have limits—they can give wrong or unsourced answers since their training data isn’t fully controllable.
 My RAG chatbot fixes that by delivering accurate, sourced responses, and I’m excited to share how it works!

 The star of this project is the "Agentic RAG" approach, which I found to be a huge step up from basic "naive RAG."
 Naive RAG struggles with follow-up questions because the database doesn’t track the conversation, but my Agentic RAG uses an agent to rewrite queries based on chat history.
 This keeps everything contextual and the answers spot-on, even as the convo flows!